Baccalaureate Degree Candidates

 Entering the DCU Center

-Students must check in at 8:00AM in the North Exhibition Hall via Door 2.
+Students must check in by 8:15AM in the North Exhibition Hall via Door 2.

-All family and guests must enter the DCU Center Arena through the main entrance at the intersection of Major Taylor Blvd and Foster Street.
+All family and guests must enter the DCU Center Arena through Doors 10-14, the main entrance at the intersection of Major Taylor Blvd and Foster Street.

 Health, Safety, and Venue Policies